GrayedFox/blockscrape/README.md

  2. `cd` into blockscrape root directory
  3. `npm install` to get required packages
  4. `npm link` to get that fancy symlink (ooooh shiny!)
+ 5. `git update-index --skip-worktree ./storage/last-written-block.save`
+ 6. `git update-index --skip-worktree ./storage/failed-blocks.save`

+This will clone the repo, install required packages, create a blockscrape binary, and tell git to ignore any changes inside the `last-written-block` and `failed-blocks` files so you can develop/scrape at will without your IDE or git annoying you about changes we don't want inside version control anyway.

 Now before I tell you the magic command you need to know a few things...